 - Responsible assessment.
 The organisation has at its disposal practices, criteria and a knowledge base for documenting diverse outputs and merits that promote open science and its culture as part of the assessment and merit of Finnish research organisations and their personnel.

 Several activities are listed in reaching each objective.

 Have a look at other national open science policies and recommendations

-Citizen science and citizens’ participation have developed as models of scientific research conducted by non-professional scientists, following scientifically valid methodologies and frequently carried out in association with professional scientists with web-based platforms and social media.
+Citizen science and citizens’ participation have emerged as new models of scientific research.
+Citizen science refers to engaging the public in research following scientifically valid methodologies and frequently carried out with web-based platforms and social media.